blakkd/faster-whisper-hotkey/README.md

-# Microphone Transcription Project

 This repository contains a Python script for a push-to-talk style transcription experience using the `faster-whisper` library.

-The project aims to provide an easy-to-use tool that transcribes audio input from your microphone and simulates typing the transcribed text.
+**Hold the hotkey - Speak -> Baamm in the currently focused text field**

+In the terminal, in a text editor, or even in the chat of an online game, there is no limit!

+## Motivations

+I know there are many other projects trying to achieve the same goal.
+But unfortunately, few were about a simple push-to-talk approach.
+Also, I wanted a solution convenient enough for me, that would be no pain to launch - no pain to use!
+So the goal was to provide a simple tool that **can be used anywhere** and can run in the background without using any resources apart from RAM.

 ## Features

-- **Automatic Download**: The missing models will automatically be retrieved from huggingface, faster-whisper handles this.
+- **Automatic Download**: The missing models will automatically be retrieved from Hugging Face; `faster-whisper` handles this.
 - **Push-to-talk Transcription**: Just hold the PAUSE key, speak and release when you're done.
-- **Efficient Performance**: Utilizes `faster-whisper` for efficient and fast transcription.
+- **Efficient Performance**: Utilizes `faster-whisper` for efficient and fast transcription, with blazing-fast model loading.
-- **User-Friendly Interface**: Simple interactive menu for configuration, with fast "last config" reuse.
+- **User-Friendly Interface**: Simple interactive menu for configuration, with quick "last config" reuse.
-- **Configurable Settings**: Allows users to configure the transcription model, compute type, device, and language through the menu.
+- **Configurable Settings**: Allows users to set the input device, transcription model, compute type, device, and language directly through the menu.

 ## Installation